 Visitors may find it obscure that nearly 60 college-aged men live together in a well maintained chapter facility on Washington State's campus.
 But for brothers who cite 610 NE Colorado Street as their home away from home, this Residential Learning Community plays an integral role in the SigEp and undergraduate college experience.

-WA Alpha's membership has played host to six student body presidents and vice presidents, four regional directors, countless interfraternity council officers, founders of non-profit organizations, premier athletes, NASA engineers, internationally performing musicians, city chamber of commerce directors, and more since our re-chartering in 2005.
+WA Alpha's membership has played host to six student body presidents and vice presidents, six regional directors, countless interfraternity council officers, founders of non-profit organizations, division-one athletes, NASA engineers, internationally performing musicians, city chamber of commerce directors, and more since our re-chartering in 2005.

 The chapter prides itself in horizontal diversity - men of different talents and walks of life all coming together for a common goal - becoming the best versions of ourselves we can be.